Safety of magnetic resonance imaging: Implants

 The MRI environment may cause harm in patients with MR-Unsafe devices such as cochlear implants, aneurysm clips, and many permanent pacemakers.
-In November 1992, a patient with an undisclosed cerebral aneurysm clip was reported to have died shortly after an MRI exam.
+In November 1992, the United States' Food and Drug Administration reported an incident where a patient with an undisclosed cerebral aneurysm clip died during an MRI exam; the clip moved upon exposure to the magnetic field, lacerating her middle cerebral artery.
 Several deaths have been reported in patients with pacemakers who have undergone MRI scanning without appropriate precautions.
 Increasingly, MR-conditional pacemakers are available for selected patients.

 Ferromagnetic foreign bodies such as shell fragments, or metallic implants such as surgical prostheses and ferromagnetic aneurysm clips also are potential risks.
 Interaction of the magnetic and radio frequency fields with such objects may lead to heating or torque of the object during an MRI.
 MRI is contraindicated in those suspected with metallic foreign body in the eye.
-MRI maybe considered if there is strong suspicion of non-metallic foreign body.
+MRI may be considered if there is strong suspicion of non-metallic foreign body.

 Titanium and its alloys are safe from attraction and torque forces produced by the magnetic field, although there may be some risks associated with Lenz effect forces acting on titanium implants in sensitive areas within the subject, such as stapes implants in the inner ear.

 Intrauterine devices with copper are generally safe in MRI, but may become dislodged or even expelled, and it is therefore recommended to check the location of the IUD both before and after MRI.

 Other implants that are contraindicated in MRI includes: magnetic dental implants, tissue expander, artificial limb, hearing aid, catheters with metallic components such as Swan-Ganz catheter and piercing.
 However, tooth amalgam is not contraindicated in MRI.